anewcomer/codefall/README.md

 *   🎨 **Glyph System:** Utilizes three distinct sets of glyphs (small 3x6, medium 4x8, large 5x10) to enhance the visual depth.
 *   ⛰️ **Layered Depth:** Five different depth layers, each with configurable speed ranges, base dimming levels, and associated glyph sets.
 *   ✒️ **Custom Fonts:** Includes custom-designed fonts for the title screen and help text.

-##  M5o_rPHEuS.says

-> "You take the blue pill, the story ends, you wake up in your bed and believe whatever you want to believe.
-You take the red pill, you stay in Wonderland, and I show you how deep the rabbit hole goes."

-Enjoy your journey into the Codefall! 😎